 Global consumption of aluminium is predicted to rise to 120 million tonnes by 2025 - 25% of which is being driven by developments in light-weighting and e-mobility within the automotive sector.
 As such, aluminium is currently central to many quality, profitability and sustainability discussions and decisions affecting Norican foundry customers worldwide.

-So as we prepare for GIFA 2019 with a special series of interviews on topics predicted to dominate this year’s show, and Norican developments set to be showcased, what better place to start than with one of the industry’s hottest topics.
+In this interview, we take a look at one of the industry’s hottest topics.
 We caught up with the following experts to ask them about all things aluminium:

 Heinrich Dropmann, Vice President Automotive and General Industries, Wheelabrator